rehierl/node-tree-outliner/3-basic-design/3-3-2-single-s.md

 The only method to break up these loose relationships is to change the structure of the node tree.
-Obviously, that is not allowed because the purpose of these associations is ultimately to represent the tree's structure as is.
+Obviously, that is not allowed because the purpose of these associations is ultimately to represent the tree's logical structure as is.

 **Memory hook**
 The `NxN` relation can be understood to define a spacial relationship (e.g.